Latgale: Religion

-Due to the influence of Polish–Lithuanian Commonwealth, the population of Latgale has remained predominantly a Catholic (65.8% of the population in 2011), while Lutheranism has been more common in other regions of Latvia.
+Due to the influence of Polish–Lithuanian Commonwealth, the population of Latgale has remained predominantly Catholic (65.8% of the population in 2011), while Lutheranism has been more common in other regions of Latvia.

 One of the most important Catholic spiritual centers in Latvia is located in Aglona.
 Built in 1780, Basilica of the Assumption of Aglona that is one of the eight international shrines recognized by the Holy See, historically has been a popular destination for the pilgrims.
 Thousands of pilgrims from Latvia and abroad visit Aglona every year on 15 August, to attend the feast day of the Assumption of the Blessed Virgin Mary.
 Aglona has been twice visited by a Roman pontiff.
 Pope John Paul II visited Aglona in 1993 and Pope Francis in 2018.